Applying for a Mini-Grant

 Presentation Mini-Grant

-Recipients of the presentation mini-grant are eligible for up to $2,000 to extend their TPS work by presenting TPS-related methods, materials or project findings at professional development events and conferences in the United States.
+Presentation mini-grants are provided to faciliatate TPS-related methods, materials, or project findings at professional development events and conferences in the United States.
 Presentations must be approved in advance.
 Applicants are encouraged to present current activities regarding primary source instruction.
 Applicants requesting more than one presentation grant should consider seeking additional funding sources to fully cover their expenses.

 Professional Development Mini‑Grant